oastarunova/math_task_analyzer/README.md

-# 🧮 Math Task Batch Classifier
+# 🧮 Math Task Batch Analyzer

 Upload `.txt` files with math problems → send to LLM in batches → get a structured table (TSV/DataFrame) with custom columns.